Respondo/jekyll-theme-respondo/README.md

     $ gem install jekyll-theme-respondo

+## Usage

+### Navigation Bar

+#### Ignoring Pages

+To leave a page out of the navigation bar add `ignore: true` to the page front matter.

+#### Ordering Pages

+To order pages in the navigation bar add `order: N` to the pages front matter.
+N denotes the order in which the pages should appear in the navigation bar.

 ## Contributing

 Bug reports and pull requests are welcome on GitHub at https://github.com/matteeyah/jekyll-theme-respondo.
 This project is intended to be a safe, welcoming space for collaboration, and contributors are expected to adhere to the [Contributor Covenant](http://contributor-covenant.org) code of conduct.